billbreit/BitWiseApps/README.md

 ### BitWiseApps

 A toolkit for creating small footprint, high performance applications with Binary Logic on Python and MicroPython platforms.

+Current version is 0.4.2.

 So far, I've added: